joselainejrs/doacao-de-roupa/README.md

     <li>Location (Open a map to Google from location of the ONGs);
     <li>Register (The ONGs can register to be found ).
 <ul>

+Clicking at the button "IWantToHelp", o user can you see the options from values, clicking in the RadioButton and habilitado o input para seleciona ONG what wish help the payment is by QR Code `library used is qrcode.js`

 ![Imagem](https://github.com/joselainejrs/acao-coletiva/blob/master/web/src/assets/capa.png)